Oklahoma sheriff deputy serving eviction papers shot, killed

 OKLAHOMA CITY (AP) — An Oklahoma County Sheriff’s Office deputy was shot and killed and a second deputy wounded while the two were serving eviction papers at a home on the southwest side of Oklahoma City, authorities said.

-Both deputies were transported to the University of Oklahoma Medical Center, where one deputy died and the other was in stable condition, Sheriff’s Office spokesman Aaron Brilbeck said.
+Both deputies were transported to the University of Oklahoma Medical Center, where Sgt.
+Bobby Swartz died and the other deputy was in stable condition, Sheriff’s Office spokesman Aaron Brilbeck said.

-The two deputies were not immediately identified while their family members were being notified, Brilbeck said.

 Sheriff Tommie Johnson said the two deputies were serving “lock-out papers,” which is part of the eviction process, when one of the deputies went to the back door of the home and was shot.
 The second deputy was shot as he attempted to pull the first deputy to safety, Johnson said.